 2. Hire Well

-• Don’t collect information that isn’t relevant to your business.
+- Don’t collect information that isn’t relevant to your business.

-• Reduce the number of places where data is physically stored.
+- Reduce the number of places where data is physically stored.

-5. Purge Your Data Properly
+4. Purge Your Data Properly

-Too often, employees think that they are getting rid of all of their data when they remove files that are located on their desktop, however, this is simply not enough.
-Once files have been erased on a drive, they can still be accessed by an individual skilled in information retrieval.
-The only definite way to be sure that sensitive data can’t be accessed is to hire a hard drive destruction service.
+It isn’t enough to simply purge your data.
+Getting rid of sensitive information in the appropriate fashion is the real trick.
+Too often, employees think that they are getting rid of all of their data when they remove files that are located on their desktop.
+However, deleting files doesn’t actually get rid of them.
+Once files have been erased on a drive, they can still be accessed by an individual skilled in information retrieval through the traces they’ve left behind.
+The only definite way that ensures confidential information can’t be accessed is through a hard drive destruction service.

-PROSHRED has a long standing reputation of helping the businesses and medical providers in the Kansas City metro area protect themselves by offering hard drive destruction and mobile hard drive shredding services.
-Whether you would like our trained technicians to come to your business to pick up your end-of-life hard drives or shred them there on site, PROSHRED can meet all of your data destruction needs.
+With the mobile hard drive shredding services offered by PROSHRED® Kansas City, every business and practice in the Kansas City metro area can protect their digital information from being stolen or used against them.
+Whether you would like our trained technicians to come to your business and pick up your hard drives or shred them there on site, PROSHRED® can meet all of your data destruction needs.